 Civilizing Contention: International Aid in Syria’s War

 During war, repression, exhaustion, and violence narrow the pathways for nonviolent activism on behalf of a cause or community.
-Yet, astonishingly, nonviolent actors often continue to participate in activism during war.
-In this book, I contend that to fully understand civilian and refugee nonviolent action in war, we should look toward the international actors and organizations that enter the scene to help.
-I show that while international aid can support, train, and reward some local activists during war, it is costly for the cadre involved.
-Ultimately international aid shapes local nonviolent action into something like a civil society by supporting civilian and refugees’ participation in crisis response, while also constraining their politics and collectivity.
-While aid “civilizes” contention, it cannot provide the protection that civil society requires and instead leaves local activists bare to the violence that unfolds during war and its aftermaths.
+Yet, astonishingly, local actors often continue to participate in civil action during war.
+Civilizing Contention asserts that to fully understand civilian and refugee activism in war, we should look toward the international actors and organizations that enter the scene to help.
+When international aid organizations enjoy autonomy to respond to crises, they work with and through local actors to achieve their objectives.
+In so doing, they enable and constrain civil action in war: they facilitate activists' participation in something like a civil society, yet constrain their politics and collectivity.
+Aid imposes structures and routines on war, but it cannot protect activists from the violence that unfolds during war and its aftermaths.